alessandroamenta/GPTsummarizer/README.md

 # GPTsummarizer - YouTube Video Summary and Question Answering

-This project uses OpenAI's Whisper API and Langchain to generate a summary of a YouTube video or answer a question about a YouTube video.
+This project uses OpenAI's Whisper API, GPT 3.5 and Langchain to generate a summary of a YouTube video or answer a question about a YouTube video.

 ## Features 🌟